 Some of these live TV services include National Geographic, making them the perfect ways to watch National Geographic without cable.
 Let's get to the know the ones that matter for our purposes.

-Hulu with Live TV is exactly what it sounds like: Hulu, but with live TV.
+Hulu + Live TV is exactly what it sounds like: Hulu, but with live TV.
 Hulu already has lots of fans thanks to its streaming video on demand (SVOD) service, which works like (and competes with) well-known SVOD services like Netflix.
 To this, Hulu has added a live TV service to rival those on this list.
-It's been a while since Hulu with Live TV's launch, and things are going pretty well for the service.
-Hulu with Live TV costs $39.99 per month.
-Its lone base package offers a nice selection of channels that includes a National Geographic live stream.
-You can read our review of Hulu with Live TV now, and you can sign up for the service's free trial via the link above.
+It's been a while since Hulu + Live TV's launch, and things are going pretty well for the service.
+Hulu + Live TV offers a nice selection of channels that includes a National Geographic live stream.
+You can read our review of Hulu + Live TV here on our site, and you can sign up for the service's free trial via the link above.

-fuboTV's core packages, “fubo” and “fubo Extra,” each feature a nice selection of channels that includes (drumroll, please) National Geographic. fubo will cost you $44.99 per month, while the larger fubo Extra will cost you $49.99 per month. fuboTV offers channels of all types, but is particularly attractive to sports fans.
-You can read our review of the service, or you can just take a look at it yourself by signing up for the service's free trial via the link above. fuboTV also offers a discount for your first month of either fubo or fubo Extra.
+fuboTV's channel offerings include National Geographic. fuboTV offers channels of all types, but is particularly attractive to sports fans.
+You can read our review of the service to learn more, or you can just take a look at it yourself by signing up for the service's free trial via the link above.

-Sling TV offers subscribers a choice of two base packages: Sling Orange ($25 per month) or Sling Blue ($25 per month).
-Sign up for one or both (if you choose both, you'll pay $40 per month), then tack on “Extras” — small add-on bundles — at will to create a custom bundle.
+Sling TV offers subscribers a choice of two base packages: Sling Orange ($30 per month) or Sling Blue ($30 per month).
+Sign up for one or both (if you choose both, you'll pay $45 per month), then tack on “Extras” — small add-on bundles — at will to create a custom bundle.
 To get National Geographic, just start with Sling Blue, which includes the channel in its base selection.
-Sling TV offers a week-long free trial offer, which you can sign up for using the link above.
-You can read our review of Sling TV.
+Sling TV offers deals and discounts, which you can sign up for using the link above.
+You can read our review of Sling TV to learn more.

 National Geographic looks best on the big screen.
 It's easy to get it there when you sign up for one of the services above, because the major skinny bundle services tend to work great on major streaming platforms like Roku, Fire TV, Apple TV, and Chromecast.

-PlayStation Vue has an app for PlayStation video game consoles.
-Hulu with Live TV, Sling TV, and YouTube TV all work on modern Xbox systems.
+Hulu + Live TV has an app for PlayStation video game consoles.
+Hulu + Live TV, Sling TV, and YouTube TV all work on modern Xbox systems.